JeffSafier/git-playground-task4/README.md

 4. **Judge the review.** One bug was planted on purpose.
 Did Claude catch it?
 Note what it flagged and whether it found the real problem.
 5. **Comment.** Add a one-line comment on the PR saying whether Claude caught the bug.
 6. **Submit** the pull request link.

-Note: the tests still pass on this change, so the PR's CI comes back green — the bug sits in new code the tests don't cover.
-That's the point of the lesson: a green build doesn't mean a clean change, which is why the review matters.